pyeventsourcing/esdbclient/README.md

 This method returns a Python iterator that yields recorded events, including events that are recorded after the subscription was created.
 Iterating over this object will therefore not stop, unless the connection to the database is lost.
-The connection will be closed when the iterator object is deleted from memory, which will happen when the iterator object goes out of scope or is explicitly deleted (see below).
-The connection may also be closed by the server.
+The call will be ended when the iterator object is deleted from memory, which will happen when the iterator object goes out of scope or is explicitly deleted (see below).
+The call may also be closed by the server.

 The subscription object can be used directly, but it might be used within a threaded